-METROPOLISES HAVE TAUGHT US THAT OUR CREATIONS ARE INTERVENTIONS, INVOLUNTARILY AFFECTING EVERYONE.
+METROPOLISES HAVE SHOWN US THAT OUR CREATIONS REALLY ARE INTERVENTIONS, INVOLUNTARILY AFFECTING EVERYONE.

 Recklessness vs. thoughtfulness is a battle which is also fought on the visual front.
-The way we design and build, is merely another form of human interaction.
-And it’s a direct and powerful one.
+The way we design and build, is merely another form of powerful human interaction.

 “Quest – Im Wandel der Zeit” is a growing collection of stories, captured around the world and told in photographic, written and audio-recorded language.
 On countless expeditions mostly on foot but also by bicycle, public transportation, car or boat, I explore and document the immense diversity our cultures and man-made environments have to offer.
 How space is organized and designed and how written language comes across, tells tales about the folks and point in time behind it.